mfisher87/intuos4-oled/README.md

 intuos4oled.py update
 ```

 ## Installation

+### Prerequisites

 You need standard Python and Imagemagick installs.
-It should work both
+It should work both with
-with Python2 (for instance with Ubuntu 16.4) or Python3.
-In addition
+Python2 (for instance with Ubuntu 16.4) or Python3.
+In addition you should
-you should install the `python-pil `packages.
-In order to react to
+install the `python-pil `packages.
+In order to react to udev events
-udev events (plus/unplug) you also need the `at` scheduler: in Ubuntu,
+(plus/unplug) you also need the `at` scheduler: in Ubuntu, you can do `sudo apt
-you can do `sudo apt install at python-pil`.
+install at python-pil`.

+### Install

-Installing intuos4oled goes as follows: get the archive, unzip, cd into
+Installing intuos4oled goes as follows: get the archive (or clone the source),
-it and run the `scripts/install.sh` script.
-That is, open a terminal and type
+unzip, cd into it and run the `scripts/install.sh` script.
+That is, open a
-the following lines (RETURN after each line):
+terminal and type the following lines (RETURN after each line):

 ```bash
 cd /tmp